thomastrg/Price_prediction_footballers/README.md

 # Footballers price prediction

+## Deployed solution
+We are proud to present you the website hosting our application [http://footballerprediction.herokuapp.com/players](http://footballerprediction.herokuapp.com/players)

 ## Collaboration
 Hello, my friend [Ikhlass](https://github.com/ikhlo) and I are proud to introduce you the Machine Learning project that we made, about **predicting the price of football players**